StartUp Terminal

 new sectors”, says Talwar.

-AI means that it is perhaps the most important area of decision making
+AI means that it is perhaps the most important area of decision making that business leaders

 will face over the next few years, and the effective implementation of AI will